 - Almond flour – It’s a flour made from branched almonds.
 Almond flour is different from almond meal and can’t be substituted in the exact same portions.

-- Baking powder – The leaving agent that helps to rise the dough and make fluffy airy cookies.
+- Baking soda – The leaving agent that helps to rise the dough and make fluffy airy cookies.

 - Coconut oil – Using oil instead of butter gives the cookies a lighter texture.
 You can use deodorized coconut oil if you don’t like the flavor of coconut.